duderstadt-lab/mars-docs/docs/image/MoleculeIntegrator.md

 #### Future Applications

 Currently, this command will integrate fixed locations for all frames with correct color information independent of collection sequence.
-However, the implementation is written in a manner so that the integration module is a separate class and cane easily be used in scripts independent of this command.
+However, the implementation is written in a manner so that the integration module is a separate class and can easily be used in scripts independent of this command.
 Internally, the command uses a peak position list for integrating peaks in each frame.
 So in future versions it would be very easy to integrate moving spots and/or provide a MoleculeArchive and use the molecule position as a function of Time for integration.

 This command was coded with these possible future applications, however implementing these options depends on the need for them and the core modules can be used in scripts to accommodate a wide variety of workflows.
 But there are not current examples.
 That will also depend on projects needing custom integration options.